-Mr. Schoenberger's Employment Agreement provides that (i) it does not affect Mr. Schoenberger's rights or obligations under the Severance Agreement dated June 30, 2008 ("Mr. Schoenberger's Change of Control Agreement") and (ii) as long as Mr. Schoenberger's Change of Control Agreement is not in effect, it does not affect the Employment Agreement or Mr. Schoenberger's rights or obligations under the Employment Agreement.
-As discussed in the section entitled Compensation of Named Executive Officers-Potential Payments Upon Termination or Change of Control, Mr. Schoenberger's Change of Control Agreement provides for severance benefits upon termination of employment following a change in control of the Company.
-Mr. Schoenberger's Change of Control Agreement also provides that, if it becomes effective due to a change in control, it will supersede the Employment Agreement.
+Mr. Schoenberger's Employment Agreement provides that (i) it does not affect Mr. Schoenberger's rights or obligations under the Severance Agreement dated June 30, 2008 ("Mr. Schoenberger's Change of Control Agreement") and (ii) as long as Mr. Schoenberger's Change of Control Agreement or Mr. Schoenberger's rights or obligations under the Employment Agreement.
+As discussed in the section entitled Compensation of Named Executive Officers-Potential Payments Upon Termination or Change of Control, Mr. Schoenberger's Change of Control Agreement also provides that, if it becomes effective due to a change in control, it will supersede the Employment Agreement.

 Under the terms of the Employment Agreement, the Company may terminate Mr. Schoenberger's employment for any reason.
 If Mr. Schoenberger's employment is terminated by the Company during the term of the Employment Agreement for any reason other than death, disability or cause, or if Mr. Schoenberger terminates his employment with good reason, then the Company shall pay Mr. Schoenberger (i) all accrued and unpaid salary, bonus and expense reimbursements, (ii) a lump sum cash payment equal to the present value of 24 monthly payments of base salary (as in effect at the time of termination), (iii) a lump sum cash payment equal to the present value of two annual bonus payments (assuming each bonus payment is an amount equal to the average of the annual bonus amounts received by Mr. Schoenberger in the two calendar years preceding the year of termination), and (iv) a lump sum cash amount equal to the present value of the cost that the Company would have incurred to provide group medical, dental and life insurance coverage to Mr. Schoenberger and his eligible dependents for two years (grossed up for tax purposes).
-As of December 31, 2012, (i) the estimated amount of the lump sum payments relating to base salary and bonus was \$1,412,807 and (ii) the estimated amount of lump sum payments relating to group medical, dental and insurance coverage was \$38,535.
+As of December 31, 2013, (i) the estimated amount of the lump sum payments relating to base salary and bonus was \$1,561,560 and (ii) the estimated amount of lump sum payments relating to group medical, dental and insurance coverage was \$47,410.